[Stakeholder] The smallest objects of utmost importance to the EU

 But in that respect, it's fortunate that the foundries and even the pilot lines do not pop up overnight.
 It takes a while to build them.
 So one can start preparing for the shortage of skilled labour.

-You've been Director of Chips JU for just a few weeks now, but you must have some plans on what to focus on in the short term.
+You've been Director of Chips JU for just a few weeks now, but you must have some plans on what to focus on in the short term

 We are busy making sure that we can launch our first funding calls this year, to get moving on the pilot lines in particular.
 We can't waste any time there.